ua-datalab/cloud-native-geospatial/docs/index.md

 ### Data Storage
 In a Cloud Native model, geospatial data should be stored in cloud object storage and be available to anyone through a public url.
 Commercial object storage providers include [Amazon S3](https://aws.amazon.com/s3/){target=_blank}, [Google Cloud Storage](https://cloud.google.com/storage){target=_blank}, and [Microsoft Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/){target=_blank}.
 Another storage option is [Cyverse Data Store](https://cyverse.org/data-store){target=_blank}, which was built for the academic and research communities.

 Utilizing existing cloud storage infrastructure eliminates the need for data providers to maintain their own servers (and APIs) and allows them to focus more on their mission.
 It empowers individuals to easily share their data on the web while eliminating costly local storage.
-[Abernathey et al. (2021)](https://doi.org/10.1109/MCSE.2021.3059437){target=_blank} provides a great overview of the benefits of cloud storage.
+Cloud storage is also a great solution for never losing your data due to hardware failure.
+[Abernathey et al. (2021)](https://doi.org/10.1109/MCSE.2021.3059437){target=_blank} provides a excellent overview of the benefits of cloud storage.

 ### Data Sharing
 Sharing of geospatial data from cloud storage can be greatly improved with the use of **Cloud Native Formats**.
 These formats are designed to be used in the cloud and are built for http streaming.
 This means that users can view and analyze data without downloading the entire dataset.
-This is analogous to streaming a movie on Netflix as opposed to downloading the entire movie to your computer.
+Analagously, this is like going from the original [Napster](https://en.wikipedia.org/wiki/Napster) model of downloading music to the Spotify model of streaming music.

 There is a cloud native format to fit almost any geospatial data type.
 For example, [GeoJSON](geojson.md) is a cloud native format for vector data, [Cloud Optimized GeoTIFF (COG)](cog.md) is a cloud native format for raster data, and [Cloud Optimized Point Cloud (COPC)](copc.md) is a cloud native format for point cloud data.
 [Xarray](xarray.md) and [zarr](zarr.md) are cloud native formats that can be used for multi-dimensional raster data.